textboost/textboost.github.io/README.md

 # TextBoost

-This is the repository that contains source code for the [TextBoost website](https://textboost.github.io).
+This is the repository that contains source code for our website [TextBoost website](https://textboost.github.io).

 We borrowed the website template from the [Nerfies](https://nerfies.github.io) project page.